jreveillaud/Wolbachia-subpopulations/README.md

 | O07           | 91.55        | 0            | 143        | 1,340,038    | 34.4         |
 | O12           | 91.55        | 0            | 75         | 1,181,440    | 33.9         |

-The FASTA files for individual bin are availble at XXX.
+The FASTA files for individual bin are availble at 10.5281/zenodo.7183304.

 # Explore the co-occurence of Wolbachia subpopulations accross metagenomes using the references-mode